oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/pve_kvm.md

 - After generation, there's a wait time for the virtual machine's internal cloud-init configuration to establish network and login information.
 This process takes approximately 5 minutes.
 - Pertinent virtual machine information will be stored in the NOTES section of the corresponding VM on the web interface, accessible for viewing through the web portal.
 - If the host machine has an IPV6 subnet, IPV6 networking will be automatically added.
 However, there won't be any public IPV6 addresses.
+- Optionally enable or disable standalone IPV6, requires the host to have at least one /64 subnet

 Command: